nastyastrel96/yandex-temperature/README.md

 # Yandex-temperature
 Yandex-temperature is Java Spring boot application, designed as REST service to show today's temperature.
-Service has a single endpoint `/weather`, which works up request and gets today's temperature from database if it exists, or else extract this value from web page yandex.ru.
+Service has a single endpoint `/weather`, which retrieves today's temperature from database if it exists, or else extract this value from web page yandex.ru.

 ## Run
 ### Prerequisites